siavash9000/dind-machine/README.md

 Now you are ready to use dind-machine!
 You can use all docker-machine commands with dind-machine by replacing docker-machine with `dind-machine`.
 Take a look in into the [reference](https://docs.docker.com/machine/reference/)
 ## Examples

-Replace `PERSONAL_ACCESS_TOKEN` with your DigitalOcean Personal in the following command and provision a small digitalocean droplet:
+Replace `PERSONAL_ACCESS_TOKEN` with your digitalocean personal access token in the following command and provision a small digitalocean droplet:

 ```
 dind-machine create --driver digitalocean \